Sunday, April 7, 2013

 07.04.13.
 USAR / TF graffiti, abandoned, red zone Frontrunner window, Colombo St

-Colombo St / Lichfield St: Dusty, Frontrunner ghost, next to a steel mesh fence cordon, blocking off Lichfield St by the pre quakes, Bus Exchange ghost.
-Behind the red zone, steel mesh fence cordon, Colombo St / Manchester St, a red bus was parked, RED ZONE TOUR in digital letters in front.
-Frontrunner would be demolished for the Bus Interchange.
+Colombo St / Lichfield St: I saw dusty Frontrunner ruin behind a SMF-cordon which blocked Lichfield St by the pre-quakes Bus Exchange ruin.
+Behind the red zone SMF-cordon, Colombo St / Manchester St, I saw a red bus parked.
+It boasted RED ZONE TOUR in digital-letters in front.
+Frontrunner would be demolished for the new Bus Interchange.

 07.04.13.
 NO ENTRY.
 Orange, plastic bollards, steel mesh fence cordon.
 Colombo St / Lichfield St N view, Colombo St walkway to The Crossing.
 Abandoned shops left, demo site right